moonbitlang/moonbit-course/course13/course_en.md

 <div>

 - A typical neural network consists of
-  - Input layer: receives the inputs
+  - Input layer: receives the input values
-  - Output layer: outputs the results
+  - Output layer: provides the results
   - Hidden layers: layers between the input and output layers
 - The structure of a neural network includes
   - Number of hidden layers, neurons